Economy of India: Micro, Small, and Medium Enterprises (MSME)

 India began its first few steps during the years 1978-80 when early conditions for SMEs or entrepreneurship were hostile too.
 63 million MSMEs in India which contribute 35% to the country's GDP provides employment to 111.4 million persons and accounts for more than 40% of India's exports and are hailed as the 'growth engines' of the economy.
 China has been creating 16,000-18,000 new enterprises per day for the last 5 years.
 When one compares that with India, it is about 1000-1100 per day.

-Micro and small enterprises have the potential to resolve India's unemployment crisis provided the constraints impeding the growth of the sector are resolved.
-According to Annual MSME Report 2021-22, over 90 per cent of India's 6.3 crore MSMEs are in the micro-segment.
-Within the micro sector, 62 per cent firms are self-employments which no workers, another 32 per cent have two or three workers and just 6-7 per cent have four workers or above (up to 19).
-In 2023, SME IPOs set a record-breaking year with 179 listings.

-In Budget 2023, The government has implemented a number of reforms aimed at boosting MSMEs' growth in India while also improving their international competitiveness.

-Machinery, Tools and equipment
+Industrial machinery, tools and manufacturing equipment

 Machinery and equipment market is expected to grow 8% from 2024 to 2029.
 India's Industrial Machinery Equipment and Tools market size is expected to be $210 billion in 2023.The rise in R&D and large number of startups has led to increase in investment in tools, industrial equipment, robotics, industrial automation, pharmaceutical machinery, mining & construction equipment.

-Indian Government has launched an initiative in promoting electrification of fossil-fuel based equipment hence reducing carbon footprint and leading to new innovations.
+The Indian Government has launched an initiative in promoting electrification of fossil-fuel based equipment hence reducing carbon footprint and leading to new innovations.